hamalainenilmari/Big-Data-Platform/assignment-3-894931/code/coredms/README.md

 ## This platform component is designed and implemented in assignment 1

+### This component is not needed for simulating streaming analytics

-This component is the data storage of the platform.
+This component is the operational data storage of the platform.
 Technology is Apache Cassandra.
 The Cassandra cluster of 4 nodes can be started by running:

 ``$ docker compose up -d``